The Telltale Head: Production

 The idea to have the episode in flashbacks was originally thought up in the color screening stage of production.
 This is the first episode directed by Rich Moore.
 This is the first time Jebediah Springfield is mentioned, as well as the first time the Simpsons go to church.
 The announcer of the football game Homer is listening to at church is based on Keith Jackson.
 Two of the football players' names in the game are Kogen and Wolodarsky, in reference to The Simpsons writers Jay Kogen and Wallace Wolodarsky.

 This is the first episode of the series in which Sideshow Bob, Reverend Lovejoy, Krusty the Clown, Jimbo Jones, Kearney Zzyzwicz, Dolph Starbeam, Ms. Albright, and Apu Nahasapeemapetilon appear.
-Bart awakening and finding the head of Jebediah Springfield in bed next to him is a reference to the scene in The Godfather where Jack Woltz finds the bloody decapitated head of his prize racehorse next to him one morning.
+Bart awakening and finding the head of Jebediah Springfield in bed next to him is a reference to the scene in The Godfather where Jack Woltz finds the bloody severed head of his prize racehorse next to him one morning.

-This is one of only five episodes to actually show the title on screen (season two's "Bart Gets Hit by a Car" and season seven's "22 Short Films About Springfield" being others).
+Outside of the Treehouse of Horror specials, this is one of only three episodes to actually show the title on screen (the others being season two's "Bart Gets Hit by a Car" and season seven's "22 Short Films About Springfield").